 A. Motyer says, "The churches were not seen as static islands while he (Paul) travelled the seas of apostolic missions - writing them theological treatise.
 They are in partnership with the apostolic mission."
 (Sovereign Grace)

-While it is possible that some autonomous churches may have existed, we can clearly see that this would have been the exception.
+While it is possible that some autonomous churches may have existed, it is evident that this would have been the exception.